brendonthiede/advent-of-code/2022/day14/README.txt

 ..ooooo.......ooooooooo..
 #########################
 Using your scan, simulate the falling sand until the source of the sand becomes blocked.
 How many units of sand come to rest?

+Your puzzle answer was 27566.

+Both parts of this puzzle are complete!
+They provide two gold stars: **